centre-for-virus-research/CVR-VGB-2025/docs/conda.md

   - conda-forge
 ```

+## Conda environments

 We are now all set to create an environment and install some tools.
+A Conda environment is a self-contained collection of software packages, libraries, and executables that is isolated from other environments on the same system - think of them as separate software workspaces.

+Why use environments?
+Different tools often need different versions of the same software.
+For example:

+* Tool A requires Python 3.10
+* Tool B requires Python 3.12
+* Tool C requires an older version of BioPython

+Installing everything globally can create conflicts, and mean one tool stops working.
+Conda environments can keep conflicting tools separate.

 So, lets a create a new conda environment called 'test-env', we will use mamba to create it as it is faster than conda:

 ```
 mamba create -n test-env